The Certificat d'acceptation du Québec (CAQ) is a mandatory immigration document for all international students at

 IMPORTANT: Be sure to include scanned copies of original documents for all items listed on your personalized checklist.
-NOTE: Any document not in English or French must be accompanied by a certified translation.
+Any document not in English or French must be accompanied by a certified translation.

 Step 4: Submit supporting documents electronically to Immigration Quebec via the Arrima online system.

-- MIFI has created an English instruction guide (in PDF format) that explains how to submit your documents through the Arrima online system.
-There is also a webform that students can use to ask technical questions, as well as a video tutorial (in French only).
+- Log into the Arrima online system in order to upload your documents.
+There is a webform that students can use to ask technical questions, as well as a video tutorial (in French only).

 - Once you have created your Arrima account, you can begin to upload the documents on your checklist by clicking “Joindre des documents”; a drop-down menu indicating the type of document you are uploading will appear.
 You will receive a confirmation pop-up message once all your required documents have been uploaded.